The Alki 11 Row House Project: Density Done Wrong

 The environmental issues created by this development will be with us for the rest of this century or until the buildings are torn down.
 Above all, this project highlights the City's failure to develop and enforce rational urban design guidelines that account for the needs of high density.
 Among them: access to good public transit (bus routes in the neighborhood were actually cut when this was built), water and sewer infrastructure, stormwater management, and adequate green space.

 Here is a list of articles explaining the concerns we had about the Alki 11.
 There is also an article here describing an alternative to this project that would increase density significantly without compromising the environment.
 Thousands of people have read these posts over the years, and I like to think that this information has made some difference.
 I notice, for example, that newer townhouse projects run their downspouts into big concrete planters to capture rainwater.
-That is a step in the right direction.
+One has permeable pavement in its driveway and auto court.
+These are steps in the right direction.